Northern Sámi: Post-stressed vowel alternations

 Certain inflectional endings and derivational suffixes trigger changes in the first unstressed (post-stressed) vowel of the stem.
 These changes are generally the result of umlaut effects in Proto-Samic.
 The following changes may be noted.
 An empty table cell means there is no change, S indicates diphthong simplification.

-There are some vowel alternations that don't have a clear rule or cause.
+There are some vowel alternations that do not have a clear rule or cause.
 For example, the change of a to á in the present tense third-person singular of verbs is unexpected and must simply be taken as-is.
 Likewise, the appearance of u or o in some verb imperative forms is not based on any rule, but is an inherent part of the ending.

 Inflection types

 All inflected words, whether nouns, adjectives or verbs, can be divided into three main inflectional classes.
 The division is based on whether there is an even or odd number of syllables from the last stressed syllable to the end of the word.